brumar/jbsays/README.md

 # IMPORTANT: Initialize the project first (required for authorization)
 ./jbsays --project-path /path/to/your/project --init
+# Accept the proposition to fix the config file, accept the --dangerously-skip-permissions, provide your Claude account.

 # Run with project vision and path
 ./jbsays --project-path /path/to/your/project --project-vision "Refactor the application"